-GWA has a diverse supply base predominantly made up of contract manufacturing which accounts for approximately 70% of its total addressable spend.
-While contract manufacturing is sourced offshore, the balance of GWA's supply base is sourced locally in the respective home market and typically from established suppliers operating well-developed governance frameworks that are aligned to GWA's commitment around human rights and who are themselves assessing and addressing modern slavery risks.
+GWA has a diverse supply base predominantly made up of contract manufacturing, which accounts for approximately 70% of GWA's total addressable spend.
+While contract manufacturing is largely sourced offshore, the balance of GWA's supply base continues to be sourced locally in the respective GWA home market typically from established suppliers operating well-developed governance frameworks.
+Many of these suppliers align closely with GWA's commitment to human rights, and actively assess and address potential modern slavery risks within their operations.